InnovateUKGitHub/innovation-funding-service/setup-files/scripts/docker-native/README.md

     Running `teardown.sh` followed by running `setup.sh` is recommended (aka try again).

  - If the build is failing (e.g. on Flyway migrations), have you run the `hosts-helper.sh` before the `setup.sh`?
+Are you using the old `Docker Machine` setup and your commands are still being evaluated in the VM?